 Buena Visa Winery, Sonoma

-The Avalon Players celebrate 36 years of presenting "Shakespeare under the Stars" with a performance Shakespeare’s masterful comedic tale of shipwrecked twins, love triangles, and gender confusion.
-The courtyard fountain at Buena Vista, California's first commercial winery, provides the perfect setting for a typically rollicking rendition by artistic director Kate Kennedy.
+The courtyard fountain at Buena Vista, California's first commercial winery, provides the perfect setting for a typically lively rendition of one of the Bard's works, as presented by artistic director Kate Kennedy.

 Avalon Players, 707-996-3264.